 Disclaimer: Information shared below represents our findings to date.
 We will continue to update this post as we learn more.

-On April 8, Facebook announced the release of a new tool for branded content on verified pages to create easier collaboration on sponsored posts between pages and brands.
+In April 2016, Facebook announced the release of a new tool for branded content on verified pages to create easier collaboration on sponsored posts between Pages and brands.

 The initial reaction to the announcement was mostly confusion about what exactly these new guidelines meant for brands and bloggers.
 This was especially the case for social media influencer marketing agencies, including The Motherhood, since we work with a network of “micro influencers” who promote sponsored content on their Facebook pages frequently.

-Before we answer what this all means for marketers running influencer campaigns, let’s back up:
+Before we answer what this tool means for marketers running influencer campaigns, let’s back up:

 What is the Facebook branded content tool?

-It’s a new tool integrated into Facebook that allows media outlets and celebrities to tag content that includes a third party, brand, or sponsor.
-It is currently only available to users who have the blue verification badge.
+It’s a tool integrated into Facebook that allows pages and profiles to mark content that includes a third party, brand, or sponsor.

-Branded content can be a post, link, photo or video.
-Through the new branded content tool, publishers of these posts tag the marketer or sponsor’s page.
+Branded content can be a post, Instant Article, link, photo, or video.
+Through the branded content tool, publishers of these posts tag the marketer or sponsor’s page.
 The marketer who is tagged will get a notification and receive access to insights on that post (such as the number of people who have seen it, click-throughs, etc.).
-Branded content will be displayed like the image below – notice the ‘”with” and tagging of the brand at the top of the post.

-Best practices for sponsored content on Facebook moving forward:
+Tips for sponsoring content on Facebook moving forward:

-- Disclose that the post is sponsored by a brand by using “ad” or “sponsored” in the post.
+- Even with the tool, still disclose when a post is sponsored by a brand by using “ad” or “sponsored” in the post.

-- If a post is flagged as not complying with the new branded content policies, Facebook will not penalize the page or delete the post; however, they will give you a warning that the post violated their guidelines.
+- If a post is flagged as not complying with their branded content policies, Facebook will notify the publisher and the post will not appear in the News Feed until fixed.

 - If you are a brand or company reaching out to influencers to share branded content on their Facebook pages, we highly suggest consulting a marketing agency that has knowledge on the subject and is up-to-date on all policies.
 You can contact The Motherhood with inquiries at email@example.com.

-In our research since publishing this post, we have come across interesting articles on the topic which we would also like to share with you:
+In our research since publishing this post, we have come across interesting articles on the topic that we would also like to share with you:

 - Facebook Branded Content Policy Change and What it Means for Bloggers